-Rubchinskiy has inspired some successors: independent brands and have chosen the weirdly beautiful parallel world of the suburbs to showcase their minimal avant-garde pieces.
+Rubchinskiy has inspired some successors: independent brands Forget Me Not and Standard Deviation have chosen the weirdly beautiful parallel world of the suburbs to showcase their minimal avant-garde pieces.
 The choice was a rough antidote to the glamour of glitzy Moscow, but it was also, quite simply, the place where they actually lived.
 Masha Demianova, a photographer actively bringing cinematic narratives and the female gaze into Russian fashion imagery, found unexpected inspiration in the suburb of Zyablikovo in Moscow after coming back from New York, as it was a completely unexplored territory for her.

 But, for the young generation, bringing the suburbs into their creative practice is also a way of embracing who they are.
 A good example is filmmaker Avdotja Alexandrova’s project Holodno: the brand only produces one garment, a sweater with the word Холодно on it (“cold” in Russian).
 In one of the photos beautiful young people are standing on a balcony, with white high-rises behind them.
 It’s a way of proclaiming, yes, it’s cold in Russia, and, yes, we are Russian although we didn’t choose to be, and this is where we belong.
 Not in a nationalist way, but to say that not only the poorest and the most hopeless come from the suburbs; we all do.